lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 $ORCA_ROOT/orca example.inp
 ```

-Available ORCA packages can be listed and loaded with the following commands:
+ORCA is available as [modules](modules.md).
+Available packages can be listed and loaded with the
+following commands:

 ```console
 marie@login$:~> module avail ORCA